chrisnoonan98675/site/xl-deploy/concept/base-plugins-and-deployed-objects.markdown

 If you create or are working on a plugin based on the [Generic](/xl-deploy/latest/genericPluginManual.html), [PowerShell](/xl-deploy/latest/powershellPluginManual.html), or [Python](/xl-deploy/latest/pythonPluginManual.html) plugin the following table should give you a useful insight into what the plugins actually do.

 Keywords highlighted in **bold** are references to actual classes in the plugin and framework source.
-At present unless linked these are not documented in the reference sections of our manuals.
-If you are missing information that could help you creating your own customisation please don't hesitate to contact us through the [community forum](https://support.xebialabs.com/forums/20273366-deployit-users).

 ## Python, PowerShell, and Generic Plugin Cheat Sheet